Professor of Evolutionary Biology and Genetics, University of Nottingham

-2006-present RCUK Fellow, University of Nottingham, 2002-2005 Research Fellow, University of East Anglia, 2000-2001 Research Fellow, University of Oxford, 1999 Ph.D., University of Nottingham, 1995 B.A.
-(1998 M. A.) Natural Sciences, Gonville and Caius, University of Cambridge.
+2006-2011 RCUK Fellow, University of Nottingham, 2002-2005 Research Fellow, University of East Anglia, 2000-2001 Research Fellow, University of Oxford, 1999 Ph.D., University of Nottingham, 1995 B.A.
+(1998 M. A.) Natural Sciences, Gonville and Caius College, University of Cambridge.

 GOODACRE, S.L., MARTIN, O.Y., BONTE, D., HUTCHINGS, L., WOOLLEY, C., IBRAHIM, K., THOMAS, C.F.G. and HEWITT, G.M., 2009.
 Microbial modification of host long-distance dispersal capacity BMC Biology.
 7(June), 32 GILLESPIE, R.G., CLARIDGE, E.M. and GOODACRE, S.L., 2008.
 Biogeography of the fauna of French Polynesia: diversification within and between a series of hot spot archipelagos Philosophical Transactions of the Royal Society of London.
 Series B, Biological Sciences.
 363(1508), 3335-3346 GUNNARSSON, B., GOODACRE, S.L. and HEWITT, G.M., 2009.
 Sex ratio, mating behaviour and Wolbachia infections in a sheetweb spider Biological Journal of the Linnean Society.
 98(1), 181-186